rdegges/rdegges-www/content/2015/saying-goodbye.md

 Our first sort-of-date was a few days before Halloween in 2005.
 She invited me to go to a party with her, and some friends.
-So, my friend Eric picked me up and took me over to her place, were we planned to pick her up and drive over to the party together.
+So, my friend Eric picked me up and took me over to her place, where we planned to pick her up and drive over to the party together.

 When I got to her house, she told me to come inside and take a seat on this